School began on Wednesday, August 23, 2017. After seven school

 We dismissed school at 1:00 on Monday, December

-20, due to snow, and then spilled over into a two-hour late start the
+20, due to snow, and that spilled over into a two-hour late start the

 12:30, on Friday, January 7, due to blowing snow (84th